midtown-ai/glossary/glossary/i.md

  ![]( {{site.assets}}/i/instructgpt_model.png ){: width="100%"}

  There is a difference between the way the GPT-3 and the InstructGPT generate outputs.
 GPT-3 was designed to predict next token.
 This is important to keep in mind.
 Despite GPT-3 is able to predict the next word — the output could be unhelpful.
 Think for example toxic speech in end-user application.
-The misalignment refers in NLP — to the issue of outputs not matching user’s intent. <<Highlight("The InstructGPT is fine-tuned to human preference using reinforcement learning")>>.
+The misalignment refers in NLP — to the issue of outputs not matching user’s intent. `The InstructGPT is fine-tuned to human preference using reinforcement learning`.
 This means, that rather than just predicting next token, it tries instead to respond with an output — preferred by human labeler.
 The InstructGPT model is optimized differently from the GPT-3.
 It rewards human preference.
 Therefore it is better able to solve user tasks.

  More at:
   * paper - [https://arxiv.org/abs/2203.02155](https://arxiv.org/abs/2203.02155)